AWooldrige/omp-plugin/src/readme.txt

 Tested up to: 3.3.1
 Stable tag: {{VERSION}}

-Here is a short description of the plugin.
-This should be no more than 150 characters.
-No markup here.
+The OnMyPlate.co.uk Plugin (omp-plugin) provides functions needed by the OnMyPlate.co.uk Theme (omp-theme).
+Containins a PHP parser for OnMyPlate.co.uk Markup Language (omp-ml).

 == Description ==
+The OnMyPlate.co.uk Plugin (omp-plugin) provides functions needed by the OnMyPlate.co.uk Theme (omp-theme).
+Containins a PHP parser for OnMyPlate.co.uk Markup Language (omp-ml).

 == Installation ==

-This section describes how to install the plugin and get it working.

-e.g.
+Pre-Requirements:
+1. The Zend Framework is within `/usr/share/php/libzend-framework-php/`.
+E.g.
+   for Ubuntu: `apt-get install zend-framework`.

+=== From .tgz ===
-1. Upload the `omp-plugin` directory to your `wp-content/plugins/`
+1. Upload the `{{ARCHIVE}}.tgz` to your `wp-content/plugins/`
-2. Ensure the Zend Framework is within `/usr/share/php/libzend-framework-php/` (in Ubuntu: `apt-get install TODO`)
+2. Extract the archive: `tar -zxf {{ARCHIVE}}.tgz ./`
-2. Activate the plugin through the 'Plugins' menu in WordPress
+3. Disable the older version annd activate the new version of the plugin through the 'Plugins' menu in WordPress

 == Frequently Asked Questions ==

-= A question that someone might have =

-An answer to that question.
+= What happens if multiple versions of the plugin are enabled at once  =

 == Screenshots ==
 1. This screen shot description corresponds to screenshot-1.(png|jpg|jpeg|gif).
 Note that the screenshot is taken from the directory of the stable readme.txt, so in this case, `/tags/4.3/screenshot-1.png` (or jpg, jpeg, gif)
 2. This is the second screen shot

 == Changelog ==

-= 0.1 =
+= 0.1.0 =
 * Initial release

 == Upgrade Notice ==

-== config.json Configuration ==
-= Active Components =

-Although there may be many components within the `OMP_Parser_Component_*` namespace, not all of them may be active.
-To configure the active components, the config.json key `active-omp-parser-components` should be used.

-This key references a list of components that should be used, in the order which they should be parsed.
-The parser will look for a class named `OMP_Parser_Component_<name>`, for each entry within the array.

-e.g.
-    "active-omp-parser-components" : [
-        "Ingredients",
-        "Method",
-        "Tips"
-    ]